 If you’re wary about being too daring with your colour scheme, but find the monochromatic approach a little boring, then an analogous palette provides the perfect halfway house.
 Utilising shades found directly next to each other on the colour wheel, this method creates attractive spaces that are undeniably pleasing to the eye.

 Popular colour combinations include warm and cool palettes.
-Whilst the first draws on yellows, oranges, reds and pinks to lend a bold, bright and exotic vibe, the latter can utilise blues, purples, whites and greys to create a kitchen with a more subdued, tranquil and peaceful tone – it all depends on the look you prefer for your home.
+The first draws on yellows, oranges, reds and pinks to lend a bold, bright and exotic vibe.
+The latter can utilise blues, purples, whites and greys to create a kitchen with a more subdued and peaceful tone.
+For example you could pair purple dining chairs with blue painted walls and white accent pieces, as seen in the image below – it all depends on the look you prefer for your home.

 The most successful colour combinations are often found in nature and can be drawn upon to give your kitchen a real natural beauty.
 Earthy tones such as greens, browns and creams will create an organic and grounded space with that back-to-nature feel.